 Winner of Short Story in English 2013

 I love stories.
-That love of stories sprung from my dad’s bedtime reading of tales from the likes of Roald Dahl and C.S.
-Lewis and stories other children possibly weren’t hearing like The Journey to the West.
-I couldn’t get enough and I always begged to hear more.
-As a child I grew into a fervent reader, devouring any book I came in contact with and – in an almost natural progression – I began to write my own stories.
-I had always loved reading and to me writing just seemed like inside-out reading.
+That love of stories sprang from my dad’s bedtime reading of tales from the likes of Roald Dahl and C S Lewis and stories other children possibly weren’t hearing such as Journey to the West.
+I couldn’t get enough, and I always begged to hear more.
+As a child, I grew into a fervent reader, devouring any book I came in contact with, and – in an almost natural progression – I began to write my own stories.
+I had always loved reading and, to me, writing just seemed like inside out reading.

 I don’t write in a straight line.
 My ideas just don’t flow that way.
 I’ll jump around between the beginning, the middle and the end, flitting around the story and cutting and pasting to make it work on paper the same way it does in my head.
-So when I was trying to make a decision on what I should send in for the Pikihuia competition, I had 4 or 5 stories to choose from.
-The story which ended up winning hadn’t originally been on that list.
-It was based on an anecdote from my partner’s childhood which ended up trailing off with no clear ending, so I left it in the back of my pile.
-I opened it up months after I had first written it and all of a sudden the story just flowed.
-When that happened it felt wonderful and strange.
+So when I was trying to make a decision on what I should send in for the Pikihuia competition, I had four or five stories to choose from.
+The story that ended up winning hadn’t originally been on that list.
+It was based on an anecdote from my partner’s childhood that ended up trailing off with no clear ending, so I left it in the back of my pile.
+I opened it up months after I had first written it, and all of a sudden, the story just flowed.
+When that happened, it felt wonderful and strange.
 But wonder and strangeness are some of the things I love most about writing.

-Between her family, work and life in general, Toni is working on a range of short stories with a novel in the pipeline.
+Between her family, work and life in general, Toni is working on a variety of short stories, with a novel in the pipeline.
 While she is writing, no one can stop her from being a writer.